Wardour Street: History

 In the late 19th century, Wardour Street was known for (sometimes slightly shoddy) furniture stores, antique shops, and dealers in artists' supplies.
 A complicated succession of members of the Wright family were in business in a variety of art and furniture-related fields between 1827 and 1919 at numbers 22 (the first and last), and also 23, 26, 134 and 144, with at least two businesses run by cousins in the latter part of the century.
 Wright was used for picture frames by the new National Gallery from at least 1856, when they made the large new frame for the Adoration of the Magi by Paolo Veronese that is still in place.
-The phrase "Wardour Street English" denotes the use of near-obsolete words for effect, such as anent; this derives from the once great number of antique shops in the area.
+The phrase "Wardour Street English" denotes the use of near-obsolete words purely for effect.
+An example is anent, a preposition, meaning "concerning".
+This usage derives from the once great number of antique shops in the area.
 The Paris-born luthier Georges Chanot III had a shop and violin-making business at no. 157 for many years.

 20th century

 During this period, it became a centre of the British film industry, with the big production and distribution companies having their headquarters in the street.
 By the end of the century most of the big film companies had moved elsewhere, leaving some smaller independent production houses and post-production companies still based in the area.

 From 1935, the Shim Sham Club, an unlicensed jazz club popular with black and gay audiences run by Ike Hatch, and its successor the Rainbow Roof, were at 37 Wardour Street.
-The Flamingo Club was situated at numbers 33-37 from 1957 until 1967.
+The Flamingo Club was situated at numbers 33–37 from 1957 until 1967.
 The Vortex Club at 203 Wardour Street is mentioned in a song by the Jam, "A-Bomb in Wardour Street".
-Based in the discothèque Crackers, in 1977 the club hosted early concerts by punk bands such as Siouxsie and the Banshees, The Slits and Adam and the Ants.
-Number 90 was the site of the Marquee Club from 1964 to 1988, which in the early 2020s was the base of a restaurant and bar called Floridita, above which is Soho Lofts, an exclusive block of flats.
-From the late 1960s to the present day, 159 Wardour Street has been the home of the St Moritz nightclub.
-A branch of the supermarket Europa was at number 178, which is now a branch of the Ryman stationers' chain.
+Based in the discothèque Crackers, in 1977 the club hosted early concerts by punk bands such as Siouxsie and the Banshees, the Slits and Adam and the Ants.
+From 1964 to 1988, number 90 was the site of the Marquee Club, and since the late 1960s, number 159 has been the home of the St Moritz nightclub.
 The Eric Gilder School of Music was at 195 Wardour Street (its original building is now demolished).